 We learned Jayda was dyslexic a few years ago.
 I took some time to learn about what this meant and how I could help her with reading in a way that works for her.
 I used to push reading at all costs.
 But now, seeing how she has a different way of processing, I’m not worrying about how fast she’s progressing in that subject.
 Instead, we’re focusing on her strengths.

 Why focus on your weaknesses when you have so many strengths?
 She’s extremely good at visual interpretations, and design.
 She’s very creative and has a great eye for photography and videography.
-She’s a good gymnast, and her comprehension skills are also impressive.
-So I do give her a regular workload with math and listening to stories, but I’m not pushing so hard on the phonetics right now.
+Also, she’s a good gymnast, and her comprehension skills are also impressive.
+So I do give her a regular workload with math and listening to stories.
+But I’m not pushing so hard on the phonetics right now.

 School is officially out for the year in our district.
 But I haven’t informed my kids.
 Yea, we decided we’re just going to keep learning from home all summer.
-Mainly for the sake of keeping a routine going, and to help the kids continue to learn at their own pace.
+Mainly for the sake of keeping a routine going.
+And also to help the kids continue to learn at their own pace.

-Thankfully one of her dyslexia teachers is offering tutoring this summer via Zoom, so she can keep working with her and we can focus on some of her other interests.
+Thankfully one of her dyslexia teachers is offering tutoring this summer via Zoom.
+She can keep working with her and we can focus on some of her other interests while learning from home.
 Allowing her to do that has boosted her confidence.